fbpx

 There are several great tools available online to help inform your college search.
-Now that you’ve learned more about what types of colleges there are, and what to consider when choosing a best-fit school, your search process can begin!
-Take some time to explore these college search tools and learn how to use the College Forward College Matrix.
+Now that you’ve learned more about what types of colleges there are and what to consider when choosing a best-fit school, your search process can begin.

 Do you have a few colleges in mind?
 If so, their website is a great place to start!
 Most schools will have a “first-time, future, or prospective students” section on their website that will have tons of great information for you.